ungoldman/contribs/README.md

 # contribs

-> Generate contributing guidelines for a new project.
+Generate contributing guidelines for a new project.

 [![npm][npm-image]][npm-url]

 [npm-image]: https://img.shields.io/npm/v/contribs.svg?style=flat-square
 [npm-url]: https://www.npmjs.com/package/contribs

+## About

-A tiny terminal program for creating [contributing guidelines](https://help.github.com/articles/setting-guidelines-for-repository-contributors/) for a new open source project.
+This is a tiny terminal program for creating [contributing guidelines](https://help.github.com/articles/setting-guidelines-for-repository-contributors/) for a new open source project.

 ## Install